 way and the Ministry of Cultural Affairs.
 Due to this NAPA also has an official mandate of fortifying the theatre and dance as art expressions and to stimulate the growth of a new audience as well as a mandate given by the independent professional companies.

-We are now (2010) launching our documentation and information site; sceneweb. no. This site intends to be your guide and navigator The independent into both the history and field reflects into both the history and the current activities of the independent performing arts.
+We are now (2010) launching our documentation and information site; sceneweb. no. This site intends to be your guide and navigator into both the history and the current activities of the independent performing arts.